-On September 15, 2015 the Company announced that it entered into an arrangement agreement with El Tigre Silver Corp. ("El Tigre") to combine the respective companies by way of a statutory plan of arrangement pursuant to the Business Corporations Act (British Columbia), under which the Company will acquire all of the outstanding common shares of El Tigre in exchange for common shares of Oceanus on the basis of 0.2839 of one Oceanus share for every one El Tigre share (the "Transaction").
+On September 15, 2015 the Company entered into an arrangement agreement with El Tigre Silver Corp. ("El Tigre") to combine the respective companies by way of a statutory plan of arrangement pursuant to the Business Corporations Act (British Columbia), under which the Company acquired all of the outstanding common shares of El Tigre in exchange for common shares of Oceanus on the basis of 0.2839 of one Oceanus share for every one El Tigre share (the "Transaction").
+The Transaction was completed on November 13, 2015.